 Peter Mameli received his Ph.D. from the Maxwell School of Syracuse University.
 He is an associate professor with the Department of Public Management at John Jay College of Criminal Justice, City University of New York.
 Dr. Mameli has served as the director of the Protection Management program, coordinator of the undergraduate Public Administration program, and director of the Saturday Master of Public Administration program, at different times while at John Jay College.
 Dr. Mameli's current research interests include studying the impacts of globalization processes on public administration, transnational crime and the oversight of public sector organizations.
-His recent projects have focused on such topics as leadership in public sector organizations of Arab Middle East and North Africa states, government surveillance operations, national data protection authorities, management of the ebola crisis in West Africa, and transnational human trafficking.
+His recent projects have focused on such topics as leadership in public sector organizations of Arab Middle East and North Africa states, foreign policy decision-making, national data protection authorities, management of the ebola crisis in West Africa, and the use of airborne drones in policing.
 Some of his articles have appeared in Digest of Middle East Studies, Law & Policy, Crime, Law and Social Change, Critical Issues in Justice and Politics, International Public Management Journal, The Public Manager, and, Human Rights Review.
 In 2011 Dr. Mameli and his co-authors published, Security and Privacy: Global Standards for Ethical Identity Management in Contemporary Liberal Democratic States.

 Law and Policy

 Science and Technology Policy

 Comparative Public Policy SECONDARY

 Policy Analysis and Evaluation PRIMARY